tengkuhafidz/gatsby-source-google-sheets-flexible/README.md

 - You can add the plugin with different configurations multiple times to pull data from different Google Sheets tabs/files

-**Example of using the plugin to retrieve data from 2 tabs in the same sheets, using `spreadsheetUrl` for one, and `spreadsheetId` for the other:**
+**Example of using the plugin to retrieve data from 2 tabs in the same Google Sheets document, using `spreadsheetUrl` for one, and `spreadsheetId` for the other:**
 (in `gatsby-config.js`)
 ```
 module.exports = {